 After graduating from MCC, Lydia transferred to Iowa State University, where she completed a bachelor’s degree in psychology.
 She did a school counseling internship at MHS, which led her to decide that she wanted to focus on a career helping at-risk youth.
 She earned her master’s in education from Buena Vista University.
 Lydia was a school counselor at South Hamilton before accepting her current MHS position in 2012.
-In 2015-16, In 2015-16, she was named Iowa High School Counselor of the Year by the Iowa School Counselor Association.
+In 2015-16, she was named Iowa High School Counselor of the Year by the Iowa School Counselor Association.

 Now that she’s in a position to advise high school students about college opportunities, Lydia has no qualms recommending Marshalltown Community College.
 “MCC was, and is, a great place!
 We have many students who take advantage of the dual credit opportunities while they’re still in high school, which is fantastic.
 And I think the MCC career academy programs do a great job of providing hands-on training while students are still in high school.
 Many take that opportunity to get their feet wet, learn about a career, and then they can be halfway done with the program by the time they graduate from high school.
 MHS has a really strong partnership with MCC, and our students are the beneficiaries of that!”